Introduction

 - Ask you to confirm you want to use this Yubikey to log into the user account

 The encryption key stored on the Yubikey will be used to decrypt the PUK (per-user key) and PTK's (per-team keys) for any teams the user is a member of.
-This decryption is performed by the Yubikey itself.
-The encrytion keys on the Yubikey are never sent to a computer.
+This involves two key exchanges:

 Log Out